- FYE Home

 Manage your time wisely.

 First-year students tell us that one of their greatest challenges is learning how to manage their time well.
-Check out "A Compass for Campus" in your University of Toledo Academic Planner 2004-2005 for time management tips.
+Invest in a planner.

 Honor the academic integrity of this community.